MarcusGreenlee/marcusgreenlee.github.io/_posts/2022-11-29-cant-find-appdata-folders-and-files.md

 ## .NET MAUI and AppData Directory

-<p>I'm playing around with .NET Maui w/Blazor and adding a folder and file to AppData but nether the folder or file were visible in File Explorer.
-They weren't
-visible, yet they were created successfully by my executing code and verified by following calles to Exists(). </p>
+<p>I'm playing around with .NET Maui w/Blazor and trying to setup logging using <a href="https://serilog.net/">Serilog</a>.
+Serilog will create directories and the log file for me.
+I was sending the location of my AppData folder but nether the folder or file were visible via File Explorer.
+Trying different things suchs as are they hidden? is there an access issue? etc... didn't give me any clue as to what was going on.
+My exectuing code returned that both the directory and file were created successfully by my executing code and verified by following calls to Exists(). </p>

 <p>I was expecting: </p>

 <p>C:\Users\{USER}\AppData\Local\{APPNAME}\logs </p>

 <p>At this time, I don't know why this works the way it does.
 I used the following code to create that path and verified via the Debugger that the path was
-what I expected.</p>
+what I expected:</p>

  ```C#
 string pathSt = Environment.GetFolderPath(System.Environment.SpecialFolder.LocalApplicationData);
 string appName = System.Reflection.Assembly.GetExecutingAssembly().GetName().Name;
 string logFileName = System.IO.Path.Combine(pathStr, appName, "logs", "{APPNAME}-.log");
  ```
-<p>After discovering this page https://learn.microsoft.com/en-us/dotnet/maui/platform-integration/storage/file-system-helpers?view=net-maui-7.0&tabs=windows
+<p>After discovering this page <a href="https://learn.microsoft.com/en-us/dotnet/maui/platform-integration/storage/file-system-helpers?view=net-maui-7.0&tabs=windows">Microsoft article</a>
 I changed my code thus:</p>

  ```C#